munificent/craftinginterpreters/book/jumping-back-and-forth.md

 surrounded by mandatory parentheses.
 That's followed by a jump instruction that skips over the subsequent body statement if the condition is falsey.

-We patch the jump after compiling the body, and take care to <span name="pop">pop</span> the condition value from the stack on either path.
+We patch the jump after compiling the body and take care to <span name="pop">pop</span> the condition value from the stack on either path.
 The only difference from an if statement is the loop.
 That looks like this: